anoma/nspec/docs/architecture-2/engines/base.juvix.md

 ```

-## State Transition Functions
+## State Transition Function as List of Guarded Actions

-With a local environment in place, the remaining part of an engine is its
+With the types of a local environment in place, the remaining part of an engine
-*guarded actions*.
-These actions rely on a state transition function, the core
+is its *guarded actions*.
+These actions describe a state transition function, the
-of an engine's operation.
+core of an engine's operation.
 So we define their type first.

 A state transition function takes a set of arguments, including the engine's
-local environment, and the trigger for the state transition.
-These arguments are
+local environment, and the time-stamped trigger for the state transition.
+These
-encapsulated in the `StateTransitionArguments` record type.
+arguments are encapsulated in the `StateTransitionArguments` record type.

 ```juvix
 StateTransition (LocalStateType : Type) (MessageType : Type) : Type :=